 Stage Event Security Limited was acquired by Ipserv Ltd on 26 April 2018.
-The Head of Culture & Environment and the Human Resources Operations Manager are Directors.
+The Director (Culture & Environment) and the Human Resources Operations Manager are also Company Directors.

-As at 31 March 2021, all the allotted called up ordinary share capital of the Company was owned by Ipserv Limited.
+As at 31 March 2022, all the allotted called up ordinary share capital of the Company was owned by Ipserv Limited.
 As the Council owns all the allotted shares of Ipserv Ltd, it therefore has a controlling influence.